moby/moby/docs/sources/reference/api/docker_remote_api.md

    properties in incoming messages will be ignored.
    Client applications need to take this into account to ensure they will not break when talking to newer Docker daemons.
- - If the daemon generates an error a set of HTTP headers will be generated to convey machine-readable information about the error.
+ - If the daemon generates an error an HTTP header will be generated to convey machine-readable information about the error.
 See `Errors` section in the API reference for more information.